cruise-automation/webviz-rust-framework/wrflib/docs/src/rendering_api_overview_model.md

 * `Texture`

 Since at a minimum we need a `Window`, a `Pass`, and a `View`, there is a bit of boilerplate to get started with rendering.
 See [Tutorial: Hello World Canvas](./tutorial_hello_world_canvas.md) for an example.

+## Painting

+When painting, we traverse the draw tree down, creating commands for the GPU in the process.
+Typically it looks something like this:
+1. Compiling shaders.
+2. Computing which `Pass`es should be painted.
+For example, if a pass A renders a texture that is produced by pass B, and pass B has changed, then both passes will be painted.
+Under the hood we keep a dependency graph to figure this out.
+3. For each `Pass`, render the main `View`.
+Rendering a `View` is a recursive process.
+We start off without any scrolling offsets, and no `zbias`.
+Then, we draw the children in order:
+    * For each `DrawCall`, set the total scroll offset, clipping region, and `zbias` that we have accumulated so far.
+Then, queue up a paint command.
+When done, increment `zbias` by a small amount.
+    * For each nested `View`, read out the local scroll position, add that to the accumulated total, and then recursively paint that `View`.